avrilkey/avrilkey/README.md

 <br>

-Hi!
-I'm Avril!
-I'm a web developer from NYC, currently majoring in Computer Information Systems at the New York City College of Technology.
+Hi, I'm Avril!
+I'm from NYC, currently majoring in Computer Information Systems at the New York City College of Technology.
 I excel in learning new technologies, design thinking, collaboration and I'm looking for a role where I can utilize these skills.

-* 💻 Technical skills: Java, JavaScript, SQL, Bootstrap, API, Git, GitHub, Linux, Bash, Digital Marketing
+* 💻 Technical skills: Java, JavaScript, SQL, Bootstrap, API, Git, GitHub, Linux, Bash
-* 📚 Interested in learning: Music technology, Data Analytics, Digital Marketing & Technical writing/Copywriting
+* 📚 Currently Learning: Data Analytics&  Digital Marketing
 * 👥 Groups: Women in Music, Women in Technology & Entrepreneurship of New York, Google's Women TechMakers.
 * 🤸‍♀️ Hobbies: Rollerskating, Astrology and Curating playlists.
 <br><br><br>